Koki1064/First-Project-Koki/README.md

 # First-Project-Koki
-This is my first project every so I may not be very experienced.
+This is my first project ever so I may not be very experienced.